 You must have a bona fide termination of employment before your retirement effective date.
-A bona fide termination is a complete severing of your employee-employer relationship, and you cannot have a promise of reemployment or a contract for future employment in place prior to your termination of employment.
+A bona fide termination is a complete severing of your employee-employer relationship, and you cannot have a promise of reemployment or a contract for future employment in place before your termination of employment.

 You must submit your retirement application forms and any required documentation before we can make an eligibility determination.
-At that time, we will also review your eligibility for an insurance premium subsidy insurance premium subsidy.
+At that time, we will also review your eligibility for an insurance premium subsidy.

 Note: You'll be able to enroll in the plan's health, dental, prescription drug, and vision insurance as of your retirement effective date.
 However, if you purchased service credit July 1, 2008, or later, the date you will be eligible for an insurance premium subsidy could be later.
 See Your Insurance Benefits for details.